LitExtension Blog

 What are WooCommerce checkout fields?

-WooCommerce checkout fields are the input fields presented to users during the checkout process.
+WooCommerce checkout fields are the input fields displayed to customers during the checkout process.
 These fields collect vital information such as the customer’s name, billing address, shipping address, email, phone number, and payment details.
-By default, WooCommerce offers three main types of fields:

 • Billing fields: Required to process payments and verify customer identity.